 World Map

-Above we have a new world map for 2023.
-Not much has changed since 2019.
-Brexit is destined to happen now that Boris Johnson won a thumping majority in the UK parliament.
-However that does not affect the borders marked on this map at all.
+Above we have a new world map for 2025.
 The United States Department of State recognizes 195 independent countries but not all are shown on this map because some are to small for the scale of the map.

 This is not a terrain relief map it is a political map of the world.
 So it does not show all the different topography that some of our other maps shop.
 This world map was designed a quick and easy reference to all the major countries in the world.
 It also references all the populated continents including Europe, Asia, North America, South America and Australasia (Australia).